Read an interactive and user-friendly version of this guide below.

 “Landlords must ensure that the accommodation they provide is free from serious hazards, including damp and mould, and that homes are fit for habitation.
 They must treat cases of damp and mould with the utmost seriousness and act promptly to protect their tenants’ health.”

 The guidance offers an overview of what landlords should consider when addressing reports of damp and mould and provides examples of best practice to help reduce the health risks to tenants and potential damage to the property.
-The guidance also includes advice on responding to reports of damp and mould and how to take a proactive approach to reducing the risk of damp and mould.
+It also includes advice on responding to reports of damp and mould and how to take a proactive approach to reducing the risk of damp and mould.

 Damp and mould growth is one of the 29 recognised hazards under the Housing Health and Safety Rating System – see GOV.UK for guidance for landlords on this – and landlords are ultimately responsible for making sure their property is free from hazards, so must attend to any structural defects of disrepair that may cause the growth of damp and mould.